-- 3.1.1 In accordance with Clause 21 of the Constitution, the composition of the Board shall be: - (a) a non-executive Chairman; - (b) no more than eight other Non-Executive Directors (one of which may be nominated as the Senior Independent Director); - (c) a minimum of eight Executive Directors including: - (i) the Chief Executive (Accounting Officer). - (ii) the Director of Finance. - (iii) a registered medical practitioner, or, a registered dental practitioner. - (iv) a registered nurse or registered midwife.
+- 3.1.1 In accordance with Clause 21 of the Constitution, the composition of the Board shall be: - (a) a non-executive Chairman; - (b) no more than eight other Non-Executive Directors (one of which may be nominated as the Senior Independent Director); - (c) a minimum of no more than eight Executive Directors including: - (i) the Chief Executive (Accounting Officer). - (ii) the Director of Finance Chief Finance Officer. - (iii) a registered medical practitioner, or, a registered dental practitioner. - (iv) a registered nurse or registered midwife.